-Commas are one of the most commonly used punctuation tools.
-Sadly, they are also one of the most misused.
-You may come across writing littered with stray commas or you may encounter writers who who simply omit the punctuation, creating wildly confusing sentences that have no breaks in sight.
+Commas are one of the most commonly used punctuation tools, but also one of the most misused in the writer's toolbox.
+You may come across prose littered with stray commas, or you may encounter writers who simply omit the punctuation, creating wildly confusing sentences with no breaks in sight.

 Let’s start with an easy one.
 Commas are used when writing lists of three or more items.